 Carol took a circuitous route to botanical art.
-A one-time draftsman, surveyor’s cartographer, tractor-trailer driver, and teamster, all were steps along the trail that contribute to her work in the field and studio.
+A one-time draftsman, surveyor’s cartographer, and tractor-trailer driver all were steps along the trail that contribute to her work in the field and studio.

 A freelancer for over 25 years, Carol's main obsession has always been orchids, but rare wildflowers, heirloom fruits and other interesting plants are fair game.
 Living in the Hudson Valley provides perfect opportunities for exploring plant diversity.
 Her artwork has been exhibited and collected around the world.
 Among recent venues are the Museo della Grafica, Pisa, Italy; Jonathan Cooper Gallery, London; Smithsonian Institution in Washington, DC; Shirley Sherwood Gallery, Kew, UK: UBS Galleries and Newhouse Galleries in New York; and the Marciana Library, Venice, Italy.
 In 1995 she received a Gold Medal from the Royal Horticultural Society for her watercolors of Paphiopedilum orchids, and was the recipient of the 1998 “Bouchier ASBA Award for Excellence” from the American Society of Botanical Artists.
 In 2013 she received the first Lankester Award for Orchid Art in Cartago, Costa Rica and in 2016, the Orchid Digest Medal of Honor.